AdityaRajSingh/Block-Vote/Other Readme.md

 ## **Introduction**

 Our country has been frequently scandalised by Electronic Voting Machine (EVM) scams as of late.
-[Several reports and studies](https://indiaevm.org/evm_tr2010-jul29.pdf?source=post_page) have been brought into the public domain that allege that EVMs hardware and software can be tampered with.
+[Several reports and studies](https://indiaevm.org/evm_tr2010-jul29.pdf?source=post_page) have been brought into the public domain that allege that EVMs' hardware and software can be tampered with.
 Though the Election Commission of India (ECI) has denied each report stating that EVMs have equipment or programming vulnerabilities that can be abused to confer election malpractices.

 ## **Idea**
 The working of E-Voting system using Blockchain is: